 The threshold for required EFT payments for corporate estimated taxes is \$5,000.
 Estimated payments of less than \$5,000 can be made by EFT but are not required to be made by EFT.
 Estimated tax payments and withholding/composite tax payments can be made via INTIME, DOR's e-service portal at intime.dor.in.gov.
+Failure to submit a required quarterly payment electronically will result in a penalty of 10% being assessed at the time the annual income tax return is filed.
+The penalty is computed on each payment required to be made electronically that is instead submitted by another means.

 Corporate filers (whether filing on a calendar-year, fiscal-year, or short-tax-year basis) must remit by the 20th day of the 4th, 6th, 9th, and 12th months of the corporation's tax periods.
-For more details, see Income Tax Information Bulletin #11 at www.in.gov/dor/files/ reference/ib11.pdf.
+For more details, see Income Tax Information Bulletin #11 at www.in.gov/ dor/files/reference/ib11.pdf.